Guild of One-Name Studies

 Interestingly CURD is also found amongst the slave schedules in the States of America.
 One Susan Curd having taken the option to go Liberia when set free.

-I am collecting YDNA results from sample tests offered by men with the surname CURD and variants at the www.familytreeDNA.com web site.
+I have a Curd project for collecting results of YDNA at www.familytreeDNA.com (FTDNA) web site.
 I have tested 19 people.
-So far there are five Curd "Y" branches in the English origin family "U198" and one branch in the second largest family one of whom has an Irish father.
-Of the other project members which don't fit the origins some can be related by old records.
-Samples are tested for 37 markers.
-This is the minimum to find the branches.
+So far there are five Curd "Y" branches in the English-origin family "U198" and one branch in the second largest family one of whom has a likely Irish father.
+The other project members results are gradually being defined into families which don't fit the origins some can be related by old records.
+Samples are tested for 37 markers which is the minimum to define families.
+I will further autosomally test to find a Curd ancestor couple and if that is too distant (average five and half generations) then do a BigY test to show when (in DNA time) they branched off the main frame/trunk.
+If you have tested with another company you may be able to transfer to FTDNA.

-You are welcome to join the YDNA project if you are a male with surname CURD.
+You are welcome to join the YDNA project.
 A family group part of the Rose project are a similar match to Rye Curd branch and an exact match with surname Medhurst.
 Similar matches may be found in other branches and families as more men are tested.

-I have recently added Maidstone and Tonbridge families to the database.
-I am still awaiting samples from Dartford, Derby and Durham origins and possibly Scotland and Sudbury Curds and occasional London families.
+I have recently added Maidstone and Tonbridge families to the database through the project.
+I am still awaiting samples from Dartford, Derby and Durham origins.

 A branch of the main English group has SNP tested as U198+ family which would likely include most other branches.
 All but three members so far have tested as R1b haplogroup ie common European.
 The Virginian/Kentuckian Curds are showing not to be U198.